msteudtn/vcf2org-chart/README.md

   * A child overrules the category.
     Example: `My family + #sports` -> The contact will be under `##sports` but not `My family`.

-* Optionally: a hashtag `#no` in the NOTE for contacts you want to hide from the chart
+* Optionally: a hashtag `#no` in the NOTE for contacts you want to hide from the chart.
+  Example: The `Test Contact - to ignore` in the VCF-file.

 * Optionally: Normal categories (sometimes called "label") on your contacts.
-Example: `My family, Friends`
+  Example: The contacts `Bart, Lisa, Marge, Maggie` with `My family` in the VCF-file.

 * Python in version 3.x or higher